5 Money Management Tips Every Single Mother Should Know

 The first step to managing your finances is to have a budget.
 Budgets help you to plan how you spend your money.
 It also helps you to identify recurring expenses and purchases you can cut down on or totally do away with.

-At the end of the month review how much you spent so you can determine the cash flow process.
-Once you’ve identified your largest recurring expenses, look for ways to reduce spending in those areas to free up more money.
+At the end of the month, review how much you spent so you can determine the cash flow process.
+Once you’ve identified your largest recurring expenses, investigate how to reduce spending in those areas to free up more money.

-Right from the time we were kids our parents always preached the value of saving.
-Have a savings account and, where practicable, children’s savings account.
+Right from the time we were kids, our parents always preached the value of saving.
+Have a savings account and, where practicable, a children’s savings account.
 You can also explore other hybrid savings facilities like investment accounts and stocks.
 This helps you to set aside money for future endeavors.

 It is advisable to get intimately aware of your finances.
 Even those unusual expenditures, like your children’s haircuts, should be included.

-Knowing where your money is coming and going in exacting detail can help you realize where you’re going wrong.
-It can open your eyes to unusual and infrequent spending habits that put you in the red and which part of your budget can be reduced or eliminated entirely.
+Knowing where your money is coming and going in exact detail can help you realize where you’re going wrong.
+It can reveal unusual and infrequent spending habits that put you in the red, and which part of your budget can be cut.

-You can make use of your bank statements, an expense tracking app or an expenses sheet.
+You can make use of your bank statements, an expense tracking app, or an expense sheet.

 4. Invest!
 Invest!!
 Invest!!!